DataDog/dd-trace-rb/docs/GettingStarted.md

 ## Additional configuration

-To change the default behavior of Datadog tracing, you can use, in order of precedence:
+To change the default behavior of `ddtrace`, you can use, in order of priority, with 1 being the highest:

 1. [Remote Configuration](#remote-configuration).
 2. Custom options inside a `Datadog.configure` block, e.g.: